ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Peer Cache: Is a built-in Configuration Manager solution that allows the clients to share content with other clients directly from their local cache providing Delivery Optimisation.
 * Microsoft Connected Cache: With SCCM version 1910 a SCCM distribution point can be configured as a Microsoft Connected Cache server allowing it to act as an on-demand cache for content downloaded by Delivery Optimisation.

-Table 88 Additional Delivery Optimisation Design Decisions for cloud native implementations
+Delivery Optimisation Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Delivery Optimisation Method / Feature - single subnet per physical office | HTTP blended with peering behind same NAT | Good for single subnet per office as content will be peered per office only.
 This will not saturate WAN connections
 Delivery Optimisation Method / Feature - single subnet spanning multiple physical offices | HTTP blended with peering across private group | Provides the ability to group workstations so only the groupings can peer content

-Table 89 Additional Delivery Optimisation Design Decisions for hybrid implementations where SCCM is the update delivery mechanism
+Delivery Optimisation Design Decisions for hybrid implementations where SCCM is the update delivery mechanism

 Decision Point | Design Decision | Justification
 --- | --- | ---